 7. I can’t really say that a cookie spatula is absolutely vital to cookie baking, but I find that I use mine quite a bit.
 There’s the obvious use of transferring cookies from baking sheets.
 But they are also useful for those times when you need to flatten cookie dough before baking.

 8. I forget when I first discovered silicone liners, but it was love at first use.
 These liners fit inside baking sheets and serve a couple of purposes.
 First of all, they help ensure even browning of your cookies and help prevent over-browning of the bottoms of your cookies.
 They also keep your baking sheets clean.
 The liners themselves are easily cleaned with warm water.
 Parchment paper is nice, too, but silicone liners are wonderfully reusable.
-Durable, too, as I’ve had mine for several years.
+They’re durable, too, as I’ve had mine for several years.
+Learn more: Lined vs Unlined Baking Sheets

 Of course, depending on what kinds of cookies you’re baking, you may find you need other tools like a nut chopper, cookie cutters, a rolling pin, or even just a chef’s knife.
 I’m also pretty fond of my small wire whisks for combining dry ingredients and offset spatulas for spreading fillings and frostings.
 What other tools do you find invaluable for baking cookies?